Terms And Conditions

 2.2 Contract Process

-Provided the contract is concluded at least 4 weeks before the event day, the following deadlines apply:
+2.5 Overview of Deadlines for Planning Security Unless the contract is concluded at least 4 weeks before the event day, the following deadlines apply:

 Upon Contract Conclusion: